 Aidin Namin is assistant professor of marketing at the College of Business Administration at Loyola Marymount University.
 A modeler by training and passion, Dr. Namin received his Ph.D. from the University of Texas at Dallas.
 He received an MBA and a bachelor’s degree in industrial engineering from Sharif University of Technology.
-Applying quantitative and econometrics techniques, his research interests are retailing, pricing, and digital marketing.
+Applying quantitative and econometrics techniques, his research interests are marketing and data analytics, retailing, pricing, and digital marketing.
 Dr. Namin has received both research and teaching awards from different institutions.
-He is the recipient of the Junior Faculty Award from the Western Decision Sciences Institute, the Fellowship Award for Established Record of Excellence in Research from the University of Idaho, and the Analytics for Purpose Grant from the University of Idaho.
+He is the recipient of the Best Paper Award for the Marketing Analytics track at 2018 SMA Conference, the 2018 Paul R. Lawrence Fellowship, LMU Hybrid Course Development Grant, LMU Internal Assessment Grant, LMU Academic Technology Grant, Junior Faculty Award, Fellowship Award for Established Record of Excellence in Research from the University of Idaho, and the Analytics for Purpose Grant.
 Dr. Namin has also received a Teaching Award as the Ph.D.
 Student Teacher of the Year from the University of Texas at Dallas.
-His research has been published in academic journals including the Journal of Retailing and Consumer Services and Management Science Letters.
+His research has been published in academic journals including the Journal of Retailing and Consumer Services, Journal of Marketing Analytics, and Journal of Marketing Communications.
+He is currently serving on the Editorial Board of Journal of Business Research and Journal of Marketing Analytics.
 He has presented his work in conferences such as Marketing Science and the American Marketing Association (AMA) in multiple occasions.
 Prior to joining LMU, Dr. Namin served as a tenure-track assistant professor of marketing at the University of Idaho.
 Before starting the PhD program, Namin worked in the industry as a data analyst and market researcher for some years.
 On the personal side, Aidin considers himself a family guy.
 He cares a lot about his family as well as his students.
 He enjoys traveling and outdoor activities.
 He also spends a big part of his free time cooking and trying new food recipes found on the Internet!

 University of Texas at Dallas: Ph.D., Marketing 2015